How it works

 If the excavation work doesn’t compromise the network's integrity, public safety or that of your employees:

 Each member company involved will advise you of a clearance, either by phone or by email.
-If this is not the case, they will send someone to mark the location of their respective network, either with flags or paint.
+If this is not the case, they will send either someone to mark the location of their respective network, either with flags or paint, or a locate report on sketch.

 A minimum delay of 3 business days following the issuance of your request is generally required to complete its treatment.